NATIONAL SPUMONI DAY | AUGUST 21

 Traditionally, three molded layers of flavored gelato create a unique dessert.
 The creamy creation often includes candied fruits and nuts in two layers and with a third chocolate layer.

 According to a Chicago Tribune article from July 4, 1979, a “genuine spumoni” recipe was brought to the United States from Nola, Italy in 1905.
 Salvatore Lezza started a bakery in Chicago along with his wife, Lucia.
 Their traditional recipe called for three layers of semifreddo – an almond layer, semisweet chocolate, and stracciatella.
 Stracciatella is a type of gelato with irregular bits of chocolate in it.

 I go running when I have to.
 When the ice cream truck is doing sixty. ~ Wendy Liebman

-However, around the United States, most spumoni will include a cherry layer with cherry bits, a layer of pistachio ice cream and a layer of chocolate.
-Other varieties include hazelnut, vanilla, strawberry, pineapple, to name a few.
+However, around the United States, most spumoni will include a cherry layer with cherry bits, a layer of pistachio ice cream, and a layer of chocolate.
+Other varieties include hazelnut, vanilla, strawberry, pineapple, just to name a few.

-Serving spumoni sliced highlights its beautiful layers and is considered traditional.
-Although, the ice cream lends itself to being scooped, too.
+Serve spumoni sliced and you will highlight its beautiful layers.
+It’s also considered the traditional way to serve the ice cream dessert.
+However, the ice cream lends itself to being scooped, too.
 When first seeing spumoni, it looks a lot like Neapolitan.
 Minus the added fruits and nuts, the two ice creams are very similar.
 In fact, spumoni inspired the Neapolitan.
 It also inspired cakes, cookies, and other recipes as well.

 NATIONAL SPUMONI DAY HISTORY